zevlg/telega.el/README.md

 - [x] Listing chats, reordering chats according to internal Telegram order
+- [ ] Custom order for chats (some chats on top, some chats on bottom, etc)
 - [x] Expressive `ibuffer`-like chats filtering
 - [x] Getting info about users, groups and supergroups
 - [x] Joining chats by invitation link `M-x telega-chat-join-by-link RET`